VahidHeidari/CPU-E-bity/README.md

 </table>

-These files can be used to test the CPU functionality.
+These files can be used in Proteus to test the CPU functionality.